Daren Sammy: Domestic and T20 franchise career

 At the launch of the Caribbean Premier League Sammy was announced as a franchise player for the 2013 tournament.

 Sammy played professionally in the Indian Premier League for Hyderabad, and he was made captain of that franchise in 2014.
 For the 2015 edition, he was released by Hyderabad, and subsequently signed by Royal Challengers Bangalore.
 He was then picked up by Kings XI Punjab for the 2017 tournament.

 The Chief Minister of Khyber Pakhtunkhwa, Pervaiz Khattak, offered the all-rounder honorary Pakistani citizenship in response to a special request by Peshawar Zalmi ownership, which Sammy accepted.
 Sammy played for Peshawar Zalmi in the inaugural Pakistan Super League in 2016.
 In the 2017 PSL draft, he was retained by Peshawar Zalmi.
 During the draft, captain Shahid Afridi made the announcement of naming Sammy the new captain of Peshawar Zalmi.
 With Sammy as its captain, the team won the second edition of the PSL.

 In May 2018, he was named as one of the ten marquee players for the first edition of the Global T20 Canada cricket tournament.
 On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the tournament.
 In June 2019, he was selected to play for the Brampton Wolves franchise team in the 2019 Global T20 Canada tournament.
 In July 2020, he was named in the St Lucia Zouks squad for the 2020 Caribbean Premier League.

+Coaching career

+During the 2020 Pakistan Super League, Sammy was named as Peshawar Zalmi's head coach and he retained the position during the 2021 season.
+He was reappointed as Zalmi's head coach for the 2023 season.

+In May 2023, Sammy was named as the head coach of the West Indies cricket team in limited overs cricket.